Adventure-Terraria-Server-Project/HouseRegions-Plugin/bin/Release/tshock/House Regions/ReadMe.txt

 Changelog
 ---------------------------------------------------------------------------------
+Version 1.1.2 [02/13/2014]
+  -Defining a house now works with blue and green wrenches too.

 Version 1.1.1 [02/13/2014]
   -Fixed a bug causing the maximum house size not being checked properly and invalid error messages to be shown.